kun126/kun126.github.io/_posts/2024-11-08-Population-Estimates.md

 ---

 ## Comparing Gridded Population Products
 In this section, we summarize key characteristics of main gridded population products, providing a comparison across multiple dimensions such as **methodology, long-term monitoring capabilities, regional and global usability, and practical considerations**.
-The focus will include WorldPop, HRSL, along with two other widely used products: **Gridded Population of the World (GPW)**, developed by the Center for International Earth Science Information Network (CIESIN) at Columbia University, and **LandScan**, provided by Oak Ridge National Laboratory (ORNL).
+The focus will include WorldPop, HRSL, along with two other widely used products: **Gridded Population of the World (GPW)**<d-cite key="ciesin2018gpw"></d-cite>, developed by the Center for International Earth Science Information Network (CIESIN) at Columbia University, and **LandScan**<d-cite key="dobson2000landscan"></d-cite>, provided by Oak Ridge National Laboratory (ORNL).